GrishinAS/SharpFocus/Readme.md

-Tool for keeping yourself focused on solving Leetcode tasks instead of wasting time on videogames.
+# Focus Assistant for Leetcode

+A productivity tool designed to keep you focused on solving Leetcode tasks by limiting access to distractions like video games or social networks.

-This tool doesn't allow you to run specific apps until you solve your daily task or at least one task of Medium difficulty.
+This tool enforces restrictions until you complete your daily task at Leetcode.

-Make adjustable list of programs that are restricted to run Or make a complete blocking mode that blocks everything except browser with Leetcode website.

-Make a notification 1hr/15min/5min/1min until blocking.
+---

+## Features

+### **Program Restrictions**
+- **Adjustable App Blocklist**: Customize the list of applications that are restricted from running.

+### **Real-Time Monitoring**
+- Continuously monitor system processes for restricted programs.
+- Validate access permissions based on Leetcode task completion status and current time.

+### **Complete Blocking Mode** *(Planned)*:
+- Restrict access to all programs except a browser with the Leetcode website open.
+- Receive timed notifications before restrictions are applied or lifted:
-Parent control with a password protection to change/skip the protection this time.
+- Protect settings with a password to:

-Run process of checking for the restricted programs constantly.
-On detection check time and leetcode status
+    - Prevent impulsive or unauthorized disabling.
+    - Temporarily bypass restrictions with approval.

+### **Autostart feature** *(Planned)*:
+- Create a service that starts with the system and tracks your open apps in background.